Back to blog

 1. MentionDrop

-Price: Starter at $29/month (5 keywords), Pro at $59/month (20 keywords) Best for: teams that want real-time web and Reddit monitoring with AI summaries, without social analytics
+Price: Starter at $29/month (5 keywords), Pro at $59/month (20 keywords) Best for: teams that want high-signal mention monitoring with AI summaries, without social analytics

-MentionDrop monitors the public web and Reddit in real time.
-Alerts arrive within minutes.
-Every mention includes a plain-English AI summary, sentiment score, and suggested next action.
+MentionDrop watches Reddit, Google News, search results, and selected public web results.
+Surfaced mentions include a plain-English AI summary, sentiment score, and suggested next action.

 The feature scope is deliberately narrow: web coverage, Reddit coverage, AI-powered triage, and delivery via email, Slack, or webhook.
 There is no social analytics dashboard, no influencer tracking, no multi-platform social listening.
 If those features are requirements, MentionDrop is not the right fit.